-Shortlist of maritime clusters in Spain for in-depth analysis 105
+Shortlist of maritime clusters in Spain for in-depth analysis 108

-The cluster analysis builds further on the regional allocation of economic activities as described under section 1.2.
+The cluster analysis builds further on the regional allocation of economic activities as described under section 2.2.
 It also aims at assessing the maturity of the cluster (mature, growing or early development).
-Two specific clusters have been selected for a more in-depth assessment±
+Two specific clusters have been selected for a more in-depth assessment±:

 - Basque Country: The Atlantic region has relevant role, comparing to the Mediterranean arc, in terms of fishing and aquaculture and offshore renewable energies.
-The maritime economy represents 2.5% of the Basque Country's GDP, with a total value of € 2,100 M and 17,000 employers.
-The region outstands for its shipbuilding industry, and auxiliary development activities thanks to the improvements and efforts realised in the field of I+D. The Port of Bilbao is ranked the fourth Port in term of traffic activity at the national scale at represents around 1% of the region's GDP. - Galicia: Galicia, is characterised by its biological richness, intensive fishing and aquiculture activity, maritime transport traffic (Port of Vigo) and shipbuilding industry.
+The maritime economy represents 2.5% of the Basque Country's GDP, with a total value of € 2 100mand 17 000 employers.
+The region outstands for its shipbuilding industry, and auxiliary development activities thanks to the improvements and efforts realised in the field of I+D. The Port of Bilbao is ranked the fourth Port in term of traffic activity at the national scale at represents around 1% of the region's GDP.
+Moreover, in the region there is an established Cluster (Foro Marítimo Vasco Basque Maritime Forum), a non-profit-making organisation aim at representing, defending, consolidating, promoting and improving the competitiveness of the companies in the Basque maritime sector; - Galicia: Galicia, is characterised by its biological richness, intensive fishing and aquiculture activity, maritime transport traffic (Port of Vigo) and shipbuilding industry.
 The Galician Fleet capacity is the largest of Spain, and fishery traditionally represents an important source of income and employment for the region.